JSBmanD/docs/pages/web/deep-views.md

 ![image](/_assets/img/pages/deepviews/deepviews_editor_code.png)

+[block:callout]
+{
+  "type": "failure",
-!!! failure "Javascript not allowed"
+  "title": "Javascript not allowed",
-    Before rendering the template, we sanitize the markup of Javascript for security reasons.
-This includes script tags and event attributes on tags.
+  "body": "Before rendering the template, we sanitize the markup of Javascript for security reasons.
+This includes script tags and event attributes on tags."
+}
+[/block]

 ## Glossary